mperna6531/tech-challenge/README.md

 ## Description
 This is a simple receipt program written as part of a technical challenge for Liferay, Inc.

 The program takes a file input of items and generates the associated receipt.
-All relevant sales and import taxes are calculated and displayed.
+All relevant sales and import taxes are calculated and displayed to the terminal.
 The project was completed as per the requirements from Liferay, Inc.

 ### Built With